curiousest/curiousest.github.io/_drafts/2020-10-11-product-person.md

 modified_time: 'xxxx-xx-xxT00:00:00.001-05:00'
 ---

 In a previous job I was onboarding a senior product person.
-I complained that some important task wasn't one of my responsibilities so I wasn't going to put in the effort.
+I complained that some important task didn't make sense to be one of my responsibilities so I wasn't going to put in the effort.
 The senior product person said, in effect,

 > "Douglas, get over yourself.
 You're in product.
 Make the business successful - that's what matters."